zandriajohnson/cs4330-final-project/PHP.md

   * Is the language a reaction to a previous language or a replacement for another language?

-  It is a reaction to the previous language C,
+  It is a reaction to the previous language C, in which he wrote CGI programs to maintain his webpage

 * Unique features of the language
   * Does the language have any particularly unique features?

+  Can be embedded into HTML using <?php [insert code] ?>

 * Name spaces
   * How are name spaces implemented?

+         <?php
+         namespace MyProject;
+         ?>

   * How are name spaces used?

+ To solve two problems that authors of libraries and applications encounter when creating re-usable code elements such as classes or functions: name collisions and ability to alias, improving readability.

 * Types
     * What types does the language support?

+    String,
+    Integer,
+    Float (floating point numbers - also called double), Boolean,
+    Array,
+    Object,
+    NULL,
+    Resource

     * Are both reference and value types supported?
     * Can new value types be created?
 * Classes
   * Defining

+        <?php
+        class SimpleClass
+        {
+          //insert code
+        }
+        ?>

   * Creating new instances
   * Constructing/initializing
   * Destructing/de-initializing
 * Instance reference name in data type (class)
   * this?  self?

 * Properties
   * Getters and setters...write your own or built in?
   * Backing variables?